Mastering How to Monitor and Keep Track of Website Changes Effectively

 Is there a way to monitor a website for changes?

-How to track changes to a web page?
+How do I track changes to a web page automatically?

-How to set up an alert for changes on a website?
+How do I set up an alert when a website changes?